Skip to main content

 Create a new empty branch

-git switch --orpha <new branch>
+git switch --orphan <new branch>

 # Create, commit, and push

-git switch --orpha <new branch>
+git switch --orphan <new branch>

 git commit --allow-empty -m "Initial commit on orphan branch"